skyelucking/solveit/README.md

 # Solve It!
 Who was the culprit?
-Search and Sort until there is only 1...
+Search and Sort until there is only 1...and you have your killer!
+Da-da-daaaaaa (Spooky Music)

 ## Technology Used
 *This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).